-ALIVE Root Beer and Rose-Colored Glasses are two of our favorite tools for stress support: they feel and taste good, and they help to nourish our bodies and manage our moods during moments of stress.
-Plus, they include some of our favorite healing herbs – some adaptogens, some not.
-Below we’re breaking down everything you need to know about our favorite herbs for stress support.
+ALIVE Ancient Mushroom Elixir are one of our favorite tools for stress support: they feel and taste good, and they help to nourish our bodies and manage our moods during moments of stress.
+Plus, they include some of our favorite healing herbs and 1800mg of adaptogenic mushrooms.
+Below we’re breaking down everything you need to know about the ingredients in ALIVE and some additional herbs for stress support.

 Reishi is a calming adaptogenic mushroom that normalizes, strengthens, and calms the immune system.
 It also calms the nervous system and helps the body rest.
 A well-known and beloved herb in Traditional Chinese Medicine, this mushroom has thousands of years of ancient use under its belt.

 Turkey Tail is a beautiful mushroom that grows on decaying hardwood logs and looks like – you guessed it – a turkey tail.
 Turkey Tail is a well-documented immunomodulator, meaning that it responds to either stimulate or suppress the immune system.
 Stress can often make different parts of our body under-work or over-work, and turkey tail reintroduces balance to our immune systems.